aledjohnn/NBA-Data-Analysis-14-15/README.md

 ```bash
 jupyter notebook nba_data_analysis.ipynb
 ```
-Run all cells top to bottom — the notebook is fully sequential.
+Run all cells top to bottom, the notebook is fully sequential.

 ---